 Besides geographical and ecological factors, the availability of public services and infrastructure (e.g., paved roads, electricity, drinking water, schools) appear to be highly important factors determining the attraction of rural regions for investments in general (Popp, 1999, p.
 194).
 Isolation and the absence of basic public amenities - to which migrants in particular have become accustomed - are major obstacles to resettlement and investments in the region of origin.
-Where this is the case, migrants appear to prefer settling in nearby urban centers (Bencherifa and Popp, 2000, p.
+Where this is the case, migrants appear to prefer settling in nearby urban centres (Bencherifa and Popp, 2000, p.
 143).
-It can therefore be hypothesized that the number of returnees decreases to the degree that the village is more isolated and bereft of public services.

 Finally, it is important to differentiate between the impacts of internal and international migration.
-There is evidence that, especially in ecologically marginal areas where irrigation is relatively costly, internal migration is associated with agricultural stagnation or decline (Bencherifa, 1996, p.
+There is evidence that, especially in areas where irrigation is relatively costly or labour-intensive, internal migration is associated with agricultural stagnation or decline (Bencherifa, 1996, p.
 417; De Haas, 1998).
-The relatively low incomes of internal migrants often do not allow for lost labor substitution.
-In arid and semi-arid areas where irrigation water is accessible only through pumping, internal and non-migrant households can even be forced to withdraw from agriculture if they cannot afford to invest in digging wells and buying water pumps.
-It is internal migration, therefore, rather than international migration, that seems to be associated with a retreat from agriculture through the decreased availability of family labor and poverty (De Haas, 1998; 2003).
+The relatively low incomes of internal migrants often do not allow for lost labour substitution.
+In arid and semi-arid areas where irrigation water is accessible only through pumping, such as in several oases, internal and non-migrant households can even be forced to withdraw from agriculture if they cannot afford to invest in digging wells and buying water pumps.
+It is internal migration, therefore, rather than international migration, that seems to be associated with a retreat from agriculture through the decreased availability of family labour and poverty (De Haas, 1998; 2003).